braillerap/BrailleRap/README.md

 Based on the [RepRap 3d printer controller](https://reprap.org/wiki/RepRap), BrailleRAP is an open hardware device to emboss Braille text and/or Vector graphics.
 You can use software like [AccessBrailleRAP](https://github.com/braillerap/AccessBrailleRAP) or [DesktopBrailleRAP](https://github.com/braillerap/DesktopBrailleRAP) to build tangible documents with the device.

 BrailleRAP now exist in 2 different sizes: **BrailleRAP** and **BrailleRAP XL**.
 - **BrailleRAP** emboss sheet up to 210x297 mm.
-Lightweight, a completed device will weight less than 5 kg fit in cabin travel case.
+Lightweight, a completed device will weight less than 5 kg and fit in cabin travel case.
 So it's easy to travel with.
 - **BrailleRAP XL** emboss sheet up to 297x420 mm.
 A larger surface if you need to emboss vector graphics.
 But also heavyer, around 7.5 kg and not as easy to travel with than the standard model.

 <figure>